Censys Platform Syntax Differences

 Special characters | Special characters must be double-escaped with two backslashes.
 For example, |

-Full text search | Advanced queries in the Censys Platform use unquoted keywords and quoted multi-word values.
+Full text search | Complex queries in the Censys Platform use unquoted keywords and quoted multi-word values.
 The colon operator |

 Relative time | You can use rounding and multiple comparison operators to be very specific about what dates you want to target.
 Using |